clairedn/cuda_multimulti_DDM/README.md

 These fitting parameters provide quantitative information about the dynamics at different spatial scales, which can be related to physical properties of the sample.

 The `--max-q` parameter (default: 20) controls how many q values are included in the fitting process.
-Note that lambda values are sorted in ascending order, while the corresponding q values (q = 2π/λ) are effectively sorted in descending order.
+Note that lambda values are sorted in ascending order, while the corresponding q values are effectively sorted in descending order.
 So setting `--max-q 15` selects the 15 largest q values (corresponding to the 15 smallest lambda values) for fitting.
 This is useful when you want to focus on smaller spatial scales (higher q values) or reduce computational load while retaining the most relevant dynamics information.

 ## Processing Modes